Get

 Personality / Character

 Few dogs are as energetic and friendly as the Springer Spaniel.
-They are quintessential “Velcro dogs” that love being around their families and also love it when they have a job to do.
-Springer Spaniels are highly intelligent and, when raised with children, can be affectionate and patient with them.
-They also like being around the water, and some love it.
+They are quintessential “Velcro dogs” that love being around their families and when they have a job to do.
+These pups are highly intelligent and when raised with children, can be affectionate and patient with them.
+They also like being around the water, and some absolutely love it.
 However, they can become destructive if they get bored and need a fair amount of mental and physical stimulation to prevent that.

 Training

 It’s ideal to start training your Springer Spaniel as soon as you bring them home.
-By 6 to 7 months, they will already have developed poor habits and can be more than a bit stubborn.
+By 6 to 7 months, they can already have developed poor habits and be more than a bit stubborn.
 You can send your Springer Spaniel to puppy obedience school, but a dedicated owner might not find that necessary.
-It’s also extremely important to socialize your Springer Spaniel well, starting as young as possible.
+It’s also extremely important to socialize your pup well, starting as young as possible.
 Exposing them to as many people, dogs, and other pets as possible is beneficial.
-Socialization will help your pet to become well-rounded and able to handle most people and situations.
+Socialization will help your pet become well-rounded and able to handle most people and situations.

 English Springer Spaniels